sveetch/djangotribune/README.rst

 If needed you can change some `Application settings`_ in your settings file.

 ..
 NOTE:: The recommended database engine is **PostgreSQL**.
 With SQLite you could have
-          problems because the application make usage of case-insensitive matching notably in `Message filtering`_.
+          problems because the application makes usage of case-insensitive matching notably in `Message filtering`_.

 Usage